dotnet/signalr-client-swift/README.md

 Without any parameters, `WithAutomaticReconnect` configures the client to wait 0, 2, 10, and 30 seconds respectively before trying each reconnect attempt.
 After four failed attempts, it stops trying to reconnect.

-Before starting any reconnect attampts, the `HubConnection` transitions to the `Reconnecting` state and fires its `onReconnecting` callbacks.
+Before starting any reconnect attempts, the `HubConnection` transitions to the `Reconnecting` state and fires its `onReconnecting` callbacks.

 ### Configure strategy in automatic reconnect
-In order to configure a custom number of reconnect attempts before disconnecting or change the reconnect timing, `withAutomaticReconnect` accepts an array of numbers representing the delay in milliseconds to wait before starting each reconnect attempt.
+In order to configure a custom number of reconnect attempts before disconnecting or change the reconnect timing, `withAutomaticReconnect` accepts an array of numbers representing the delay in seconds to wait before starting each reconnect attempt.

 ```swift
 let connection = HubConnectionBuilder()